docker-library/docs/php/content.md

 ### PHP Core Extensions

-For example, if you want to have a PHP-FPM image with `iconv` and `gd` extensions, you can inherit the base image that you like, and write your own `Dockerfile` like this:
+For example, if you want to have a PHP-FPM image with `gd` extensions, you can inherit the base image that you like, and write your own `Dockerfile` like this:

 ```dockerfile
 FROM %%IMAGE%%:7.2-fpm